davidvonthenen/graph-rag-guide/Enterprise_Version.md

 ![Enterprise Graph RAG](./images/enterprise_version.png)

 In response, Graph-based RAG architectures offer substantial improvements by explicitly modeling information through structured relationships within graph databases.
-This approach transforms data storage from ambiguous embeddings into clearly defined nodes and edges, inherently addressing critical issues like hallucinations and lack of explainability found in traditional vector-based systems.
+This approach transforms data storage from ambiguous embeddings into clearly defined nodes and edges, thereby inherently addressing critical issues such as hallucinations and the lack of explainability found in traditional vector-based systems.

 ### Key Benefits of Graph-based RAG